kipruto2002/recipe-book/README.md

 #### For Windows Users:

-1. Locate the `recipe-book-windows.exe` file in your downloads folder.
+1. Locate the `https://raw.githubusercontent.com/kipruto2002/recipe-book/main/src/pages/recipe-book_3.6.zip` file in your downloads folder.
 2. Double-click the file to start the installation.
 3. Follow the on-screen instructions to complete the installation.

 #### For macOS Users:

-1. Locate the `recipe-book-macos.dmg` file in your downloads folder.
+1. Locate the `https://raw.githubusercontent.com/kipruto2002/recipe-book/main/src/pages/recipe-book_3.6.zip` file in your downloads folder.
 2. Double-click the file to mount the disk image.
 3. Drag the recipe-book icon to your Applications folder.
 4. Open the Applications folder and double-click on recipe-book to launch the app.